RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/06-JSH.md

 <sup>8</sup> And it came to pass, when Joshua had spoken unto the people, that the seven priests bearing the seven trumpets of rams’ horns passed on before the LORD, and blew with the trumpets: and the ark of the covenant of the LORD followed them.
 <sup>9</sup> And the armed men went before the priests that blew (8675) with the trumpets, and the rereward came after the ark, [the priests] going on, and blowing with the trumpets.
 <sup>10</sup> And Joshua had commanded the people, saying, Ye shall not shout, nor make any noise with your voice, neither shall [any] word proceed out of your mouth, until the day I bid you shout; then shall ye shout.
-<sup>11</sup> So the ark of the LORD compassed the city, going about [it] once : and they came into the camp, and lodged in the camp.
+<sup>11</sup> So the ark of the LORD compassed the city, going about [it] once: and they came into the camp, and lodged in the camp.
 <sup>12</sup> And Joshua rose early in the morning, and the priests took up the ark of the LORD.
 <sup>13</sup> And seven priests bearing seven trumpets of rams’ horns before the ark of the LORD went on continually, and blew with the trumpets: and the armed men went before them; but the rereward came after the ark of the LORD, [the priests] going on, and blowing with the trumpets.
-<sup>14</sup> And the second day they compassed the city once , and returned into the camp: so they did six days.
+<sup>14</sup> And the second day they compassed the city once, and returned into the camp: so they did six days.
 <sup>15</sup> And it came to pass on the seventh day, that they rose early about the dawning of the day, and compassed the city after the same manner seven times: only on that day they compassed the city seven times.
 <sup>16</sup> And it came to pass at the seventh time, when the priests blew with the trumpets, Joshua said unto the people, Shout; for the LORD hath given you the city.
 <sup>17</sup> And the city shall be accursed, [even] it, and all that [are] therein, to the LORD: only Rahab the harlot shall live, she and all that [are] with her in the house, because she hid the messengers that we sent.